Force over Distance: Chapter 43

 “So I gathered.”
 Riley looked at something Young couldn’t see.

 “There’s no team out there,” Scott hissed.
 “Not anymore.
 After the firefight, they were ordered to rearm and divert to the FTL drive.
 We’re on our own.
-So don’t start with me about ‘quantum mechanics,’ now’s not the time.”
+So don’t start with me about ‘quantum mechanics.’
+Now’s not the time.”

 “How is that fair?”

-“When a photon encounters an electron, and pushes it off its path, is that fair?
+“When a photon encounters an electron and pushes it off its path, is that fair?
 It just is.
 There’s no way to set it back again without further disruption.
 If I ‘fix him,’ as you request, he will not be the same.”

 Scott’s hands came up, his palms opening in Young’s peripheral vision, his breathing rapid.
 “How—”

-“I’ve already said too much,” Riley said softly.
-“But, in that spirit, one last observation for you.”
-He swept his eyes over Young and over Scott.
+“I’ve already said too much.
+But, in that spirit, I have one last observation for you.”
+Riley swept his eyes over Young and Scott.
 “You’re right to be afraid.
 Because they are coming.”

 But Riley was gone.

-He had to put himself back together.
+Young had to put himself together.

+For his blood-soaked Catholic lieutenant who stepped up when called, even if the call was to hopeless quantum mechanical debates during a firefight.
+And for the half-alien girl he loved, who’d guided a starship older than her species through the plasma geographies inside a star.
 For Camile, who was rooms away, a fragile silhouette against emergency lights, holding her fear at bay, holding the crew together, holding the mess, full stop.
 For TJ—god—where was she in all of this?
 Had she made it to the infirmary?
 Where had Telford put her?

 So many people depended on him.